alludent/acc-challenge2023/README.txt

   Defines player functions (shoot, grapple)
   (FUNC) UPDATE:
     respawns enemies every 45 seconds
-    checks for left and right mouse inputs
+    checks for left and right mouse inputs and acts accordingly (FUNC) GRAPPLE:
+    determines when to grapple
+    determines if something was grappled using raycast pulls the player towards the point of impact makes sure the player doesn't collide with anything using top and bottom raycast player stays at the point of impact until release right mouse (FUNC) RELEASE_GRAPPLE():
+    called when player releases right click
+    resets to default variables associated with not grappling (FUNC) SHOOT():
+    if camera center(mouse) is hovered over an entity, decrease that entitie's hp

 Menu:
   This is the main menu screen.
 FirstPersonController